Athlon007/msc-ogg/README.md

 Anyone who will can contribute into this project.

 ## Versioning
-We're version this project by year, month, day and time (HHMM).
-I personally use [Automatic Versions tool by Precision Infinity](https://marketplace.visualstudio.com/items?itemName=PrecisionInfinity.AutomaticVersions), which does that automaticly.
+We're version this project with sequence-based identifiers versioning (2.0.0, then 2.1...).

 ## Building the source code
 The program was build with Microsoft Visual Studio 2019 Community, so I think it's the best way to compile it.